Fearn History, Family Crest & Coats of Arms

 Fearn Settlers in New Zealand in the 19th Century

-- George Fearn, aged 27, a labourer, arrived in Wellington, New Zealand aboard the ship "La Hogue" in 1874
+- George Fearn, aged 27, a labourer, who arrived in Wellington, New Zealand aboard the ship "La Hogue" in 1874

-- Eliza Fearn, aged 31, arrived in Wellington, New Zealand aboard the ship "La Hogue" in 1874
+- Eliza Fearn, aged 31, who arrived in Wellington, New Zealand aboard the ship "La Hogue" in 1874

 - Dr. Anne Walter Fearn (1865-1939), American missionary physician who went to Shanghai, China on a temporary posting in 1893, and remained there for 40 years